 JUMPSTART your college success now!

 Special offer for Summer and Fall 2016 Semester.
-Classes start June 13 and Fall classes start August 22.
+Summer classes start June 13 and Fall classes start August 22.

 For More Information About JUMPSTART, click here.

 If you have any questions please call 415.457.8811 x 7860

 The Summer Bridge is an intensive three-week college preparatory program with a combined focus on math and English skill-building, college success skills, and group bonding.
 These classes run from Monday - Thursday, 9am to 1 pm during June 13 -June 30 or July 5 - July 21.